-If you disagree with the council's decision regarding your council tax support you can submit a dispute.
+If you disagree with your entitlement to Council Tax Support you can submit a dispute.

 How to submit a dispute

 To submit a dispute you will need to provide the following information:

 - the date of the decision you are asking us to review - you can find this on your Council Tax Support letter

 - the reason you believe the decision is wrong

 - any evidence to support what you are telling us - please write your claim reference number on any documents you send in.

 You need to provide all of the above information for us to consider your dispute.
 You must submit your dispute within one month of the date your claim was assessed.